The perfect London Christmas lights walking route (+ map 2024)

 4. Seven Dials Christmas lights

 After exploring Covent Garden, it’s a short walk to the charming Seven Dials which is one of my very favourite spots to see Christmas lights in London.
+The decorations pictured below are from a few years ago, and this year (2024) the lights are a bit more minimal, but still lovely to see.

 Head towards Seven Dials via Monmouth Street and stop at Choosing Keeping, a stationary shop and one of the most stunning shops in London.
 They have their own magical Christmas windows.
+Here are a few photos of Choosing Keeping’s lovely decorations:

 Seven Dials is a series of seven streets coming off of one roundabout with a monument in the centre.
 It’s a shopping hub, so is a great place to buy some Christmas gifts while in London.
 There’s also loads of restaurants and the epic Seven Dials Market, an extensive indoor food market perfect for cold days.